dirkbeck/SmoothingSplineExtensions/README.md

 [1] https://github.com/nignatiadis/SmoothingSplines.jl/blob/master/README.md (2022).

-[2] Wang, Y., &amp; Wahba, G. (1995).
+[2] Wang, Y. &amp; Wahba, G. (1995).
 Bootstrap Confidence Intervals for Smoothing Splines and their Comparison to Bayesian 'Confidence Intervals'.
 Journal of Statistical Computation and Simulation, 51(2-4), 263–279.

 [3] Peter Bühlmann & Bin Yu (2003).
 Boosting With the L2 Loss, Journal of the American Statistical Association, 98:462, 324-339.